telerik/kendo-ui-core/docs/aspnet-mvc/introduction.md

 ## Next Steps

-After you run the sample application you can continue with the following articles.
+After you run the sample application, continue with the following articles:

 * [Fundamentals](/aspnet-mvc/fundamentals)
 * [Scaffolding](/aspnet-mvc/scaffolding)